After Tulsa, Trump heads to virus hotspot Arizona and border

 Trump’s focus on construction of his long-promised border wall also is meant to shore up support with his most loyal supporters.

-His administration has promised to build 450 miles by the end of the year, but that’s not very likely.
+His administration has promised to build 450 miles (724 kilometers) by the end of the year, but that seems unlikely.
 The government has awarded more than $6.1 billion in construction contracts since April 2019 for various projects along the border.
 It has also waived procurement rules that critics say make the process of awarding multi-million dollar contracts secretive and opaque.

-The White House this month floated a theory that travel from Mexico may be contributing to a new wave of coronavirus infections, rather than states’ efforts to reopen their economies.
-It was not clear that the evidence supports the theory.

-Trump’s first visit to the border in more than a year comes a day after another hardline immigration move.
-The Trump administration said Monday that it was extending a ban on green cards issued outside the United States until the end of the year and adding many temporary work visas to the freeze, including those used heavily by technology companies and multinational corporations.
+Trump’s first visit to the border comes a day after the Trump administration announced it was extending a ban on green cards issued outside the United States until the end of the year and adding many temporary work visas to the freeze, including those used heavily by technology companies and multinational corporations.

 The administration cast the effort as a way to free up jobs in an economy reeling from the coronavirus.